 Maintaining a low contamination level can reduce down time and can control the maintenance cost of the machine.
-The productive life as well as the reliability of components and fluid systems is often increased as a result of proper contamination control practices.
+The productive life and the reliability of components and fluid systems is often increased as a result of proper contamination control practices.